“Studying psychology? So tell me, what am I thinking?”

 Psychology has Statistics!

 This is one thing I wish people had told me about studying psychology.
 Luckily, I managed to find out early on in the course.
-I had to take statistics modules (3 of it) because they were my core subjects.
+I had to take statistics modules (three of them) because they were my core subjects.
 You may be wondering, why is there statistics in psychology?

 As I mentioned before, psychology involves research, thus studying psychology includes learning about research.
 And to understand and make sense of the research data, statistics is needed.